Tania de Jong

 Tania Karen de Jong AM is an Australian soprano, social entrepreneur, businesswoman, motivational speaker, and event producer.
-She is the Founder of Creative Innovation Global, Creative Universe, Creativity Australia, Dimension5, Music Theatre Australia, Pot-Pourri, and The Song Room, and co-founder of Mind Medicine Australia.
-De Jong was named as one of the "100 Most Influential People in Psychedelics" globally by Psychedelic Invest in 2021.
+She is the founder of Creative Innovation Global, Creative Universe, Creativity Australia, Dimension5, Music Theatre Australia, Pot-Pourri, and the Song Room, and co-founder of Mind Medicine Australia.
+De Jong was named one of the "100 Most Influential People in Psychedelics" globally by Psychedelic Invest in 2021.

 Early life

 De Jong was born in Arnhem, the Netherlands, to her Dutch father and Austrian mother, both of whom escaped the Holocaust.
 Her parents met at the 1961 Maccabiah Games in Israel.
 De Jong's mother Eva de Jong-Duldig was a Dutch national tennis champion, a Federation Cup player for Australia, and a three-time quarter-finalist at the Wimbledon Championships.

 She also won gold medals at the 1957 Maccabiah Games and the 1961 Maccabiah Games in Israel.